 Entrance fee: AUD 36

 We mostly walked around Brisbane as everything is very easy to get to.
 We used the public transport twice: to go to Eat Street by ferry and to go to the Koala Sanctuary by bus.
 Using public transport was very much like Europe.
 You just buy a ticket once you get on the ferry or bus.
 We used Google Maps to check the time tables, and those were accurate as well.
-When traveling by bus during peak hours, some delays can happen though.
+When traveling by bus during peak hours, some delays can happen though due to traffic.

 Have you ever been in Brisbane?
 Let us know your thoughts about Brisbane in the comments below!